vitorcruzfaculdade/sysboost.sh/README.md

 `sysboost.sh` is your open-source all-in-one command-line ally to clean, speed up, secure, and enhance your Ubuntu GNOME experience — without breaking stuff.

+It uses most of Ubuntu oficial repos, or oficial app repo instead.
+No software is being pulled from elsewhere, no hidden stuff, you can check the code.

 From disabling telemetry to adding gaming performance tools and virtualization support, compressed file support, multimedia codecs and fonts, this script adapts to you.
 **Note**: It's based on my preferences — use with awareness and make backups!